12 million

 The Fight Against Child Marriage

 Ending child marriage requires a range of efforts and interventions.
-Laws and policies, campaigns and initiatives, and community-based programmes can all play a critical role in ending child marriage.
+Laws and policies, campaigns and initiatives, and community-based programmes can all play a critical role in ending Child brides.
 Find out more about these different interventions below.

 Laws and Policies

-Many countries have laws that prohibit child marriage, but more needs to be done to ensure that these laws are enforced and that girls are protected.
+Many countries have laws that prohibit Child brides, but more needs to be done to ensure that these laws are enforced and that girls are protected.

 Campaigns and Initiatives

-Organizations and groups around the world are raising awareness and advocating for an end to child marriage through campaigns and initiatives.
+Organizations and groups around the world are raising awareness and advocating for an end to adolescent marriage through campaigns and initiatives.

 Survivors' Stories and Testimonies